georgeflanagin/arachnophile/README.md

 - Mount the shared disks from Arachne.
     - `mount -av` (the -v is verbose so that errors will be detailed instead of only reported.)
     - `ls -l /home` (Should show users' `$HOME`s from Arachne.)

+- Create a link to our research software
+    - `cd /usr/local`
+    - `ln -s /opt/sw/pub/apps sw`
+    - `cd sw` and `ls -l` to verify.
+- Enable the NVIDIA repo (if the node has GPUs)
+    - `sudo curl -o /etc/yum.repos.d/cuda-rhel9.repo https://developer.download.nvidia.com/compute/cuda/repos/rhel9/x86_64/cuda-rhel9.repo`
+    - verify it got done: `dnf repolist`
+- Install one or more CUDA libraries
+    - `dnf install cuda` (whatever is most recent and still compatible with the OS)
+    - `dnf install cuda-12-1` As an example.
+    - These will be installed into canonical paths on `/usr/local`.